bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 - [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
 - [ ] Check Codegrade for automated feedback.

-## Interview Questions
+## Stretch Interview Questions

-Demonstrate your understanding of this week's concepts by answering the following questions:
+Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
+Edit this document to include your answers after each question.

 1. What is the DOM?
 2. What is an event?